Meadowlarke/Bibliography/Bibliography.md

 > p.
 60: Language.

+##### Pressing, Jeff.
+"Rhythmic Design in the Support Drums of _Agbadza_." _African Msuic_ 6, no. 3 (1983): 4-15.

+4: The instruments of the Ewe music of Ghana.

+7: Different strokes used.

+9: Sorting levels of phrasing (Looks almost Schenkerian).

 ##### Przybylski, Liz. _Hybrid Ethnography: Online, Offline, and In Between._ Thousand Oaks, California: Sage Publications, 2020.

 xiii: Why this book exists.